PrithivirajDamodaran/Gramformer/README.md

 ## Dataset
-- The dataset was generated using the techniques mentioned in the first paper highlighted in reference section.
+- First idea is to generate the dataset using the techniques mentioned in the first paper highlighted in reference section.
 You can use the technique on anyone of the publicy available [wikipedia edits datasets](https://snap.stanford.edu/data/wiki-meta.html#:~:text=Dataset%20information,Parsed%20Wikipedia%20edit%20history).
 Write some rules to filter only the grammatical edits, do some cleanup and thats it Bob's your uncle :-).
-- There is another [complicated and $$$ way to get some 200M synthetic sentences](https://github.com/google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction).
+- Second and possibly [very complicated and $$$ way to get some 200M synthetic sentences](https://github.com/google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction).
 Not recommended but by all means knock yourself out if you are interested :-)
 - Third source is to repurpose the [original GEC data](https://www.cl.cam.ac.uk/research/nl/bea2019st/)
+- I combined sources 1 and 3 to get my training data.
+- Still working on source 2. (will keep you posted)

 ## Benchmark
 TBD (I will benchmark grammformer models against the following publicy available models: [salesken/grammar_correction](https://huggingface.co/salesken/grammar_correction) and [flexudy/t5-small-wav2vec2-grammar-fixer](flexudy/t5-small-wav2vec2-grammar-fixer) shortly.